beerose/blog/content/posts/comments-db-model/post.md

 It's the same query we used before for getting comments and replies but written using a common table expression.

-Now, a recursive commont table expression can reference itself, which is helpful when querying hierarchical data, e.g. nested comments!
+Now, a recursive common table expression can reference itself, which is helpful when querying hierarchical data, e.g. nested comments!

 #### How we're going to use it?